Stackclash/5e-vault/6. Mechanics/Classes/Paladin Oath Of Devotion.md

 ### Aura of Devotion (Level 7)

 Starting at 7th level, you and friendly creatures within 10 feet of you can't be [[6.
-Mechanics/Rules/conditions.md#charmed\|charmed]] while you are conscious.
+Mechanics/Rules/Conditions.md#charmed|charmed]] while you are conscious.

 At 18th level, the range of this aura increases to 30 feet.

 ### Purity of Spirit (Level 15)

 Beginning at 15th level, you are always under the effects of a [[/6.
-Mechanics/Spells/protection-from-evil-and-good.md\|protection from evil and good]] spell.
+Mechanics/Spells/Protection From Evil And Good.md|protection from evil and good]] spell.

 ### Holy Nimbus (Level 20)